ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/target-groups.md

 * **Server Timeout** - The maximum time a target server has to return response headers.
 * **Connection Timeout** - The maximum time a target server has to accept a connection.

+More advanced timeout options are available  in [Advanced Options](target-groups.html#advanced-options)

 ## Monitoring

 By default, the load balancer will check the default site for each target server to see if it responds with a status code between 200 and 399.
 If the target server doesn't respond (or responds with a status code outside this range) the target server will be marked as unhealthy and no traffic will be sent to it until it recovers.